KushagraSaxena77/Code_Breaker--Array_Heist/README.md

     ```bash
     cd Code_Breaker--Array_Heis
     ```
 3. Open the `index.html` file in your web browser.
-No web server is required as this is a fully client-side application.
+No web server is required as this is a fully client side application.

 -----

 ## How to Play

-  - When the game loads, a secret 3-digit pattern is generated.
+  - When the game loads, a secret 3 digit pattern is generated.
 Your goal is to create this pattern within the array.
-  - Your first action (Insert, Delete, or Search) will start the 60-second timer.
+  - Your first action (Insert, Delete, or Search) will start the 60 second timer.
   - Use the **Insert** panel to add numbers (0-9) at a specific index in the array.
 The array has a maximum capacity of 10 elements.
   - Use the **Delete** panel to remove a number from a specific index.
   - Once you believe the array contains the secret pattern, enter it in the **Search for Pattern** input field, using commas to separate the numbers (e.g., `3,7,1`).